iustin/bakonf/doc/bakonf.md

 -c, --config=FILENAME

-:   use FILENAME as configuration file, instead of the default
+:   Use FILENAME as configuration file, instead of the default
-    `/etc/bakonf/bakonf.xml`
+    `/etc/bakonf/bakonf.xml`.

 -f, --file=FILE

-:   save the generated archive as FILE.
+:   Save the generated archive as FILE.
 Note that if this parameter is
     given it will override any directory given with `-d` (i.e. this name is taken a a full filename).

 -d, --dir=DIRECTORY

-:   save the generated archive under the given DIRECTORY.
+:   Save the generated archive under the given DIRECTORY.
 The filename
     will be constructed using the current hostname and year, month, day (e.g. `host.example.com-2002-12-19.tar`).
 If any of the compression options are given, the file will have the proper suffix appended.
 If